nodeworld/vue-autocomplete-plugin/README.md

 Relative search is breaking feature introduced in `1.0.2` version which allows to search the whole object. `relativeSearch` is available under `additionalData` props.

-`dropdownData` should be an object and `objectProperty` should be available to make `relativeSearch` work.
+`dropdownData` should be an object and `objectProperty` should be available to make `relativeSearch` feature work.

 If `relativeSearch` is set to `true`, entire object will be searched during the input search.